Grenosaurus/Chatbot/README.md

 - ctransformers
 - chardet

-can be installed with the simple command of $pip$, but for the rest Python libraries will need conda installation in the cease the user's OS is Windows.
+can be installed with the simple command of $pip$, but for the rest Python libraries will need conda installation in the cease the user's OS is Windows (works also in Linux).
 For example, PyTorch with the latest Compute Unified Device Architecture (CUDA) version is available at https://pytorch.org/:

 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia